rohscx/arista-cvaas-sdk/README.md

-### GIVEN A CONTAINER HIERARCHY AS A DICTONARY, RETURNS A LIST OF DICTIONARY USED TO CREATE THE HIERARCHY IN CVP
+### GIVEN A CONTAINER HIERARCHY AS A DICTONARY, RETURNS A LIST OF DICTIONARIES THAT CAN BE USED USED TO CREATE THE HIERARCHY IN CVP

 ```python